PrefectHQ/prefect/docs/ui/workspaces.md

 ### Workspaces overview

 When you first log into Prefect Cloud, you will be prompted to create your own initial workspace.
+After creating your workspace, you'll be able to view flow runs, flows, deployments, and other workspace-specific features in the Prefect Cloud UI.

 ![Viewing a workspace dashboard in the Prefect Cloud UI.](/img/ui/cloud-new-workspace.png)